alexschickele/bluecloud/readme.md

 ------------------------------------------------------------------------

-A. Schickele, P. Debeljack, L. Guidi, S. Ayata, J.O.
+**Authors:** A. Schickele, P. Debeljack, L. Guidi, S. Ayata, J.O.
 Irisson

 **Corresponding author/maintainer:** `alexandre.schickele@imev-mer.fr`

 # 1. Introduction:

-The genetic potential of plankton is influenced by the environmental context.
-In this notebook, we provide a series of tools to explore the relationship between the abundance of plankton genes and the environmental context in order to project the biogeography of key metabolic pathways and as yet unknown plankton genes.
+Planktonic organisms and by extension the composition and genetic potential of plankton in a given geographical area is influenced by the environmental context.
+In this notebook, we provide a series of tools to explore the relationship between the abundance of plankton genes and the environmental context, in order to project the biogeography of key metabolic pathways and as yet unknown plankton genes.

 This notebook is divided in two services, designed for expert and non-expert users, respectively:

--   service 1: R modeling framework.
-This service describes the entire modeling pipeline and codes.
+-   **service 1 - R modeling framework:** This service describes the entire modeling pipeline and codes.
 It is essentially designed for expert users with a strong genomic and modeling background.
+The codes are accessible from the BlueCloud infrastructure and may also be duplicated and modified locally.
+Service 1 is accessible at the following link: `https://`

--   service 2: R Shiny application.
-This services provides a ready-to-use tool to explore the biogeography of plankton genetic diversity related to key metabolic pathways.
+-   **service 2 - R Shiny application:** This services provides a ready-to-use tool to explore the biogeography of plankton genetic diversity related to key metabolic pathways.
 It is designed for general users and easily accessible at the following link: `https://`

-The code is accessible upon registration at: `https://`

 ------------------------------------------------------------------------